 Another line of work explores prompt-based techniques that steer model behavior without modifying parameters, making them attractive for black-box settings and rapid deployment.
 For example, PromSec~\cite{nazzal2024promsec} proposes automated prompt optimization to discourage vulnerable code generation, while SGCode~\cite{ton2024sgcode} introduces structured prompts tailored to specific vulnerability classes.
 In-context learning approaches such as SecCoder~\cite{zhang2024seccoder} further show that few-shot security-aware examples can improve outputs without training.
 While these methods are lightweight, their effectiveness is highly sensitive to prompt phrasing, context length, and user discipline.
-In practice, especially in vibe coding scenarios where prompts emphasize functionality rather than security, such external controls are often absent or inconsistently applied.
+In practice, especially in vibe coding scenarios where prompts emphasize functionality over security, such external controls are often absent or applied inconsistently.

 Beyond prompting and weight updates, a small number of works have begun to explore representation-level interventions.
 For instance, SVEN~\cite{he2023large} manipulates internal activations to influence model outputs without modifying parameters.
-Although promising, these approaches typically lack explicit mechanisms for identifying which internal components are responsible for security behavior, and they often exhibit higher variance compared to fine-tuning-based methods.
+Although promising, these approaches typically lack explicit mechanisms to identify which internal components are responsible for security behavior and often exhibit greater variance than fine-tuning-based methods.

-In summary, prior work has explored full fine-tuning, PEFT, prompting, in-context learning, and representation manipulation as largely separate strategies, each with distinct trade-offs in cost, flexibility, and reliability.
-However, none explicitly combine mechanistic analysis of internal model components with selective optimization targeted at security-relevant structures. \ourname fills this gap by integrating gradient-based identification of security-critical internal components with highly targeted adaptation.
-This enables security improvements that are robust under benign, security-agnostic usage, including vibe coding, while remaining efficient, interpretable, and minimally disruptive to general coding capability.